Achille Starace: Role in the invasion of Ethiopia

 The roadbuilding skills of Starace's men played an equally important role to their combat prowess.
-The following morning, April 1, Starace and the column entered Gondar in triumph and two days later reached Lake Tana, securing the border region with British Sudan.
+The following morning, April 1, Starace and the column entered Gondar and two days later reached Lake Tana, securing the border region with British Sudan.
 The East African Fast Column (Colonna Celere dell'Africa Orientale) had covered approximately 120 km in three days.

+Starace's brutality during the invasion shocked some of his comrades.
+Allegedly, he arbitrarily executed prisoners of war, shooting them alternatively in the heart and genitals.

 Return to party secretary

 After Ethiopia, Starace resumed his duties as Party Secretary.
 He continued to be controversial.
-For example, he decreed that all party flags must be made from an Italian-created textile fabric called "Lanital."
+For example, he decreed that all party flags must be made from an Italian-created textile fabric called "Lanital".
 Based on casein, a phosphoprotein commonly found in mammalian milk, Lanital was invented in 1935 and, according to Starace, it was a "product of Italian ingenuity."
 In 1936, Dino Grandi, the Italian Ambassador to Great Britain, appeared in London wearing a suit said to have been made from forty-eight pints of skimmed milk.

 During the Munich Crisis in 1938 which ended with Nazi Germany's annexation of the Sudetenland, Starace was a vocal proponent that the French should agree to cede Tunisia to Italy.